SorcererSupreme/feed/README.md

 1. javascript basic functions - map, forEach and javascript syntax
 2. Reactjs knowledge of state and props and functional components.

-### Note : No need to go through the server.js file as it will not be required during the Live Coding.
-I have just used to it serve the files here.
+### Note : No need to go through the server.js file as it is just used to it serve the files here.